hibahnav/DataVis/Patents.md

 we observe that innovation in this space was on the rise prior to the pandemic but seems to have slowed down considerably towards the end of 2020, perhaps suggesting that - with much of the needed technology already present - the break-through leading to successful WFH outcomes was not so much technological as it was organizational and cultural.
-And now that the organizational and cultural infrastructure is in place, workplaces are in much better shape to offer employees more work-from-home days post-pandemic than they have in previous years.
+And now that the organizational and cultural infrastructure is in place, workplaces are in much better shape to offer employees more work-from-home days post-pandemic than in previous years.